 Maria Anna Mozart Award

-Symphony Nova Scotia is proud to share the groundbreaking Maria Anna Mozart award for women composers across Canada.
-The winner will compose an original work to be premiered by Symphony Nova Scotia.
+Applications are now open for Symphony Nova Scotia’s groundbreaking Maria Anna Mozart Award for women composers across Canada!
+The winners compose an original work for orchestra which is then premiered by Symphony Nova Scotia.

 The Maria Anna Mozart Award was inspired by Dr. Jane Gordon, (BA, MA, PhD) who taught Sociology and Women’s Studies in Halifax for almost 40 years.
 Gordon’s research has been published in academic journals in sociology and feminist studies and as chapters in books.
 She is a long-time Symphony Nova Scotia attendee, and has a keen interest in the role of women in classical music.